ballet/ballet-assemble/README.md

 The code-slicing feature can be activated upon **selecting a certain cell** and clicking the **"SLICE" button** in the toolbar.

-**Limitation:**\
+**Limitations:**
-If the cells were executed out of order (i.e. cell 1 is a dependency of cell 2, but cell 2 dragged above cell 1) the code cannot be collected.
+- If the cells were executed out of order (i.e. cell 1 is a dependency of cell 2, but cell 2 dragged above cell 1) the code cannot be collected.

+- Unlike the gather tool, code cells that have been deleted are no candidates for slicing.
+For example, if a user creates these two cells but then deletes cell 1, its code content will not be considered for the slice.

 ## Credits